-Division of Student Affairs > Student Services > Access and Attainment > Access & Attainment Research Lab > Current Research
+Division of Student Affairs > Student Services > Access and Attainment > Access & Attainment Research Lab > Published and Ongoing Research

 The First-Year Transition Study is a quantitative, longitudinal survey that assessed first-year college students’ perceptions of their high school experiences and how these experiences may have impacted their college transition.
 During the study, the research team sent research surveys to first-year college students at three different time points during the academic year to explore questions related to demographics, coping styles, and attachment to parents, among other social and academic factors, to explore students’ college adjustment.